longhorn/website/content/docs/1.5.0/deploy/upgrade/_index.md

   |  x.y.*      |  x.(y-1).*  |   X    |  v1.6.0  to  v1.5.0  |
   |  x.y.*      |  x.y.(*-1)  |   X    |  v1.5.1  to  v1.5.0  |

-[^lastMinorVersion]: Longhorn only allows upgrading from a last minor version of the just previous release branch to a new major version.
-(1.30.* to 2.0.* given 1.30 is the last feature branch of major 1.)
+[^lastMinorVersion]: Longhorn only allows upgrades from any patch version of the last minor release before the new major version.
+(For example, v1.30.* is allowed to upgrade to v2.0.*, given that v1.30 is the last minor release branch before 2.0.)

 > **Warning**:
 > * Upgrade path enforcement is introduced in Longhorn v1.5.0, which means that downgrading from v1.5.0 to any previous version is possible. **Please note that downgrading is not supported**.